 Make ahead idea:

 If you want to, make the patties ahead a day ahead and refrigerate or freeze them.
 They’ll be ready to cook up when you’re ready to eat.
 Or cook them up and freeze them.
 Reheat gently in the microwave.
-(Frozen burgers should be thawed overnight in the fridge.)
+For best results, frozen burgers should be thawed overnight in the fridge.

 - 1 1/4 pounds ground turkey